ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * Reboot
 * Factory Reset

+The device needs to do the following activities to support Device Actions,

+** 1. Inform server about the Device Actions support**

 In order to perform Reboot and Factory Reset the device needs to inform the Internet of Things server about its support first.
 This can achieved by invoking a following method with a boolean value,

 .. code:: java